dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-5-cns-for-infra.md

 #### Deploying OpenShift Logging with Persistent Storage from CNS

-In a very similar fashion you can install OpenShift Logging Services, run by Kibana.
+In a very similar fashion you can install OpenShift Logging Services, run by Kibana and ElasticSearch.

 &#8680; As `operator`, login in to the `logging` namespace: